kim-mac/AgentWallet/README.md

 This path creates real devnet transactions and the SPL token transfer is routed through the deployed AgentWallet program.

-## Run the Anchor policy account flow
+## Run the Anchor policy account flow.

 The dashboard can now build real Anchor-compatible devnet transactions for the AgentWallet program: